The HWRC is at 92-98 Nuffield Road, Poole. Use postcode BH17 0RS if you have a sat nav.

 Back to top

 We ask you to help us recycle as much waste as possible by separating it and using different skips and containers marked at the site.
 If you are unsure where a particular item goes please ask a member of staff who will advise you.
-The following products that are taken onto the site are recycled, composted, reused or recovered:
+The following materials that are taken onto the site are recycled, composted, reused or recovered:

 Cardboard too large for your blue recycling bin